Skip to main content

 BC Ministry of Social Development & Poverty Reduction

-Annual bus pass for $45 providing unlimited transit on all BC Transit and TransLink services for low-income seniors.
+Annual bus pass for $45 providing unlimited transit on BC Transit and TransLink regular services for low-income seniors.
+Note: HandyDART and West Coast Express are not included.

 Who qualifies: BC residents who receive federal GIS or the BC Seniors Supplement.